-ANT 250 I L Anatomy and Physiology I L
+ANT 250 I L Anatomy and Physiology I (W/Lab)

-The laboratory section of this course exposes students to practical and experimental concepts presented in the lecture component of Anatomy & Physiology I. The course introduces the learner to the structure and function of the human body.
+The course introduces the learner to the structure and function of the human body.
 Students complete assignments related to the structural and functional aspects of anatomy and physiology for the integumentary system, the skeletal system, the muscular system, the central and peripheral nervous systems, organs of sense, and the endocrine system.
+For each system, students complete physiological laboratory simulations and associated assignments.

-ANT 250 II Anatomy and Physiology II
+ANT 250 II Anatomy and Physiology II (Lecture Only)